Physician Board Certification Defined

 The American Board of Physician Specialties (ABPS) is one of three nationally recognized multi-specialty certifying bodies in the United States.
 Part of our mission is to educate the public and other members of the medical community about physician board certification, which we define as a voluntary process that indicates a practicing physician’s mastery of the core body of knowledge and skills in his or her chosen specialty at a specific time.
 This is different, of course, from the required medical license.

-The ABPS believes that in order to accurately measure a physician’s mastery and knowledge, test development should be as rigorous as possible.
-The Member Boards of the ABPS also maintain eligibility requirements that reflect the organization-wide commitment to recognizing the accomplishments of competent, respected, career physicians in the fields of the medical specialties for which we provide physician board certification.
+The ABPS believes that in order to accurately measure a physician’s mastery and knowledge, certification testing should be rigorous.
+In addition to rigorous standards, the Member Boards of the ABPS also maintain eligibility requirements that reflect the organization-wide commitment to recognizing the accomplishments of competent, respected, career physicians in their medical specialties.

 Although the eligibility requirements for physician board certification differ among the various Member Boards, at minimum, the ABPS Member Boards require that physicians have: